AqwamCreates/DataPredict/docs/HighValueProjectTutorials/GameDesignMeetsMachineLearning.md

 | Quest Completion                     | The more the player is engaged, the more the player spends time on completing quests.                                      |
 | Number Of Online Players In A Server | It is related To players' individual session length, where more players overlap means very high session length per player. |

-## Intepreting Local And Global Optima In Game Design

-* Local Optima -> The best solution for anything related to the current game session.

-* Global Optima -> The best solution for all game sessions.

 ## What's Your Goal?

 * Goal Maximization -> Use "measurement of fun" metrics as rewards and combine it with reinforcement learning models.